 In the Acts of the Apostles, the remaining 11 apostles appointed St. Matthias to replace the traitorous Judas Iscariot.
 St. Matthias preached in the coastal communities of the Caspian Sea.
 He died beheaded by the pagans in Colchis.

-The apostles who brought Christianity in Asia Minor and beyond were St. Thomas, St. Matthew who penned one of the Gospels, St. Jude, and St. Simon.
+The apostles who brought Christianity to Asia Minor and beyond were St. Thomas, and St. Matthew who penned one of the Gospels, St. Jude, and St. Simon.
 St. Thomas established the Christian church in India.
 In 72 AD, he died and was buried at Mylapore, India.
 St. Matthew preached to the Mediterranean communities because he died in Ethiopia.
 St. Jude, also known as Thaddeus, spread the Gospel to Armenia and other places.
 Armenians revere him as their patron apostle.
 St. Simon preached with St. Jude and in Beirut, they suffered a martyr’s death in 65 AD.

 St. Bartholomew preached in different countries.
 But church tradition sets his last place to be in Rome.

 The last apostle is St. John.
 He is the only one who died because of old age.
-He wrote the metaphysical Gospel and the apocalyptic Book of Revelation.
+Also, He wrote the metaphysical Gospel and the apocalyptic Book of Revelation.
 He lived his twilight years on the island of Patmos, writing about the end of the world and Jesus’ return.
 In 100 AD, he died and was buried near Ephesus.